suanthuy/learning-note/16-Git/00-ReadMe-Git.md

 You can get the best of both worlds: rebase local changes before pushing to clean up your work, but never rebase anything that you've pushed somewhere.

+## Git on the Server

+### The Protocols

+Git can use four distinct protocols to transfer data: Local, HTTP, Secure Shell (SSH) and Git.
+Here we'll discuss what they are and in what basic circumstances you would want (or not want) to use them.